Blog post

 Scenario 3: Positive View by Manager, Negative by Network

 Now, imagine an employee, Sarah, who is seen positively by her manager but negatively by her network.
 While her manager appreciates her individual contributions, the ONA data might reveal a lack of cooperation or possible friction with her peers.
-The manager, armed with this insight, could provide constructive feedback on enhancing her teamwork and interpersonal skills.
+The manager, armed with this insight, could provide constructive feedback on improving her teamwork and interpersonal skills.

 Scenario 4: Negative View by Manager, Positive by Network